LukasMarx/ai-food-blog/src/content/posts/Chocolate Cherry Cake.md

 recipeYield: "4"
 calories: 540
 recipeCuisine: "American"
+recipeInstructions:
+  [
-recipeInstructions: ["Preheat the oven to 350°F (175°C) and grease a 9-inch round cake pan.", "In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.", "In a large bowl, beat the butter and sugar together until light and fluffy.", "Add the eggs one at a time, beating well after each addition.", "Stir in the vanilla extract.", "In a separate bowl, whisk together the milk and sour cream.", "Alternately add the dry ingredients and the milk mixture to the butter mixture, beginning and ending with the dry ingredients.", "Stir in the cocoa powder until well combined.", "Fold in the chopped cherries.", "Pour the batter into the prepared pan and smooth the top with a spatula.", "Bake for 50-60 minutes, or until a toothpick inserted into the center of the cake comes out clean.", "Let the cake cool in the pan for 10 minutes before transferring it to a wire rack to cool completely."]
+    "Preheat the oven to 350°F (175°C) and grease a 9-inch round cake pan.", "In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.", "In a large bowl, beat the butter and sugar together until light and fluffy.", "Add the eggs one at a time, beating well after each addition.", "Stir in the vanilla extract.",
+    "In a separate bowl, whisk together the milk and sour cream.", "Alternately add the dry ingredients and the milk mixture to the butter mixture, beginning and ending with the dry ingredients.", "Stir in the cocoa powder until well combined.", "Fold in the chopped cherries.",
+    "Pour the batter into the prepared pan and smooth the top with a spatula.", "Bake for 50-60 minutes, or until a toothpick inserted into the center of the cake comes out clean.", "Let the cake cool in the pan for 10 minutes before transferring it to a wire rack to cool completely.", ]
 ---

 ## Introduction